salesforce/bazel-eclipse/README.md

 This Git repository contains two [Bazel](http://bazel.io) IDE projects.
 They share a large amount of code and therefore live together here.
-Both provide IDE integrations for projects built by the [Bazel](https://bazel.build) build system.
+Both provide IDE integrations for Java projects built by the [Bazel](https://bazel.build) build system.

 :octocat: Please do us a huge favor.
 If you think these projects could be useful for you, now or in the future, please hit the **Star** button at the top.
 That helps us advocate for more resources on this project.
 Thanks!